FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/decrypt-seal-output.md

 ## Overview

 This document lays out the complete flow of an off-chain sealoutput request.
-It is recommended to always use `cofhejs.unseal` rather than `cofhejs.decrypt` as `.unseal` internally seals the user's data before returning it from the Threshold Network.
+It is recommended to always use `cofhejs.unseal` rather than `cofhejs.decrypt` as `.unseal` internally seals the user's data before returning it from the Threshold Network, making it inherently more secure (eg. man in the middle attack).

 > Note: The example below is of `cofhejs.unseal`, however `cofhejs.decrypt` uses the same API and returns the same result.